Skip to content

 2. 100% Bonus Depreciation for Qualifying Property

-Another important outcome of the new tax law is that a 100% bonus depreciation for qualifying property has been reinstated, allowing for major tax savings for real estate investors and similar entities.
-In order to claim this tax benefit, the property must have been acquired after January 19, 2025, and must be used for such qualifying activities as:
+Another important outcome of the OBBBA is the permanent reinstatement of 100% bonus depreciation for qualifying property, allowing for a significant acceleration of tax deductions for eligible assets.
+To claim this tax benefit, the property must have been acquired after January 19, 2025 and before January 1, 2031.
+Property that qualifies for this tax benefit could include:

 3. Changes to Business Interest Expense Limitations